glasnt/talks/2017_01_LCA_JavaScript/slides.md

 <span class="dasfoot"><a href="http://www.cursingthedarkness.com/2015/10/the-definitive-all-dancing-all-complete.html">cursingthedarkness.com</a></span>
 Note:

-Elixir is erlang

-Strings in erlang are list of integers
+In elixer, if i want to do a map of a square root like we had earlier, for the range 1 to 5

+this works

+but if i want to do the same, for say 6 to 10

+i get weirdness

-and somewhow, elixir is inferring the second is string, not a list of numbers
+this is because somehow elixer is inferring the second as a string, not an range
 ---

 # <pre>/usr/bin/cpp</pre> <!-- .slide: class="center" -->